heesoo-jang/starter-hugo-academic/content/publication/example-koreapress/index.md

 ---
-title: "South Korea’s Press Freedom Under Fire"
+title: "[The Diplomat] South Korea’s Press Freedom Under Fire"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here